 11. Social proof testing

 Testimonials, reviews, and trust badges build credibility and confidence in your brand.
-Strategically test the placement, content, volume of social proof elements to optimize impact.
+Strategically test the placement, content, and volume of social proof elements to optimize impact.

 For example, a testimonial near the opt-in form may encourage sign-ups, while satisfaction badges in the footer alleviate security concerns.

-Optimizing the content of your social proof can also be effective, like this med spa client which got a 19% conversion bump by adding names and procedure dates to its testimonials:
+Optimizing the content of your social proof can also be effective, like this med spa client, which got a 19% conversion bump by adding names and procedure dates to its testimonials:

 12. Lead capture form testing